Special route: Alternate and Optional routes

 Alternate routes are loops that provide alternative alignment for a parent route.
 They are usually signed with an "alternate" or "alt" auxiliary or an "A" suffix.
 They generally traverse through a different settlements or different city neighborhoods than the parent route, but roughly remain parallel to the parent.
 Unlike business routes and bypasses, their relationship to population centers varies from case to case.
 Alternates also can be quite longer than most other special routes with some spanning over 50 miles (e.g. US 1A in Maine and US 74A in North Carolina).

 Prior to 1960 there were "optional" routes in the United States that were synonymous with alternate routes.
 As a means of providing uniformity, the "Optional" term was phased out in the 1960s.

-AASHTO defines and specifies that alternate routes should have the following behavior:
+Spur routes

-An "Alternate Route" shall be considered a route which starts at a point where it branches off from the main numbered route, may pass through certain cities and towns, and then connect back with the regular route some miles distant.
-Since it is the purpose of the U.S. numbered system to mark the best and shortest route available, an alternate route should be designated only where both routes are needed to accommodate the traffic demand, and when the alternate route has substantially the same geometric and structural design standards of the main marked routing.
-It is recommended that in case an alternate route is marked, that the shorter and better constructed route be given the regular number and the other section designated as the "Alternate Route".
-It is further recommended that the Highway Department erect signs at the junction points of the regular and alternate routes giving the distance between the cities or points concerned...
-In no instance should an alternate routing be used for the purpose of keeping an obsolete section on the U.S. numbered system after a new routing has been constructed and available to traffic.
+Spur routes split away from the parent route without returning.
+They usually end in a settlement or area not served by the parent.